mloecher/gropt/README.md

-# gropt
+# GrOpt Toolbox
-A toolbox for MRI gradient design
+A toolbox for MRI gradient optimization (GrOpt)
+# About
+Details
+# Installation
+Details
+# More
+Details